Pablo Honey: Release

 "Creep" was released as the lead Pablo Honey single on 21 September 1992.
 It initially received little airplay and sold around 6,000 copies, reaching number 78 on the UK singles chart.
 The 1993 singles "Anyone Can Play Guitar" and "Stop Whispering", plus the non-album single "Pop Is Dead", were unsuccessful.
-While "Anyone Can Play Guitar" and "Pop Is Dead" charted in the UK, "Stop Whispering" gained no traction.
+Only "Anyone Can Play Guitar" and "Pop Is Dead" charted in the UK.
 Radiohead rerecorded "Stop Whispering" for the US single as they were not happy with the album version.
 O'Brien said the new version was "more atmospheric", likening it to Joy Division.

 Pablo Honey was released in February 1993 and received little press.
 It reached number 25 in 1993's UK Albums Chart.
 However, "Creep" became a hit in Israel, where it was played frequently by the radio DJ Yoav Kutner.
 In March, Radiohead were invited to Tel Aviv for their first overseas show.
 Around the same time, "Creep" rose to number two on the US Modern Rock chart, and Pablo Honey was selling well on import.
 "Creep" reached number 34 on the Billboard Hot 100 chart, and reached number seven on the UK singles chart when EMI rereleased it in September 1993.
 In the UK, Pablo Honey was certified silver in February 1994, gold in April 1994, platinum in June 1997, and double platinum in July 2013.
 In the US, it was certified gold in September 1993 and platinum in September 1995.